Skip to main content

 3. Container size: If available, pick a larger RAM profile when running heavy games.
 The comparison of options in best Android emulators for iOS gaming (2025 comparison) helps you choose scalable providers.

 4. APK hygiene: Remove questionable APKs.
-If you installed anything from unknown sources, review security risks of emulator apps on iOS and reinstall only trusted apps.
+If you installed anything from unknown sources, review security risks of Android emulators on iOS and reinstall only trusted apps.

 5. Snapshots: Roll back to a clean snapshot if the current image is corrupted.